About Palm Harbor Parks & Recreation

 Palm Harbor is an unincorporated area within Pinellas County.
 Palm Harbor Parks and Recreation (PHPR) is a nonprofit organization that oversees some county properties.
 We, along with the Palm Harbor Library, are overseen by a volunteer board called the Palm Harbor Community Service Agency (PHCSA, pronounced Fix-sa).
 PHCSA was established in 1985 according to Pinellas County Ordinance 85-28, to provide library and recreation services to the Palm Harbor Community Services District residents, a municipal services taxing unit.
 The 0.5 mills ad valorem tax, voted on by the residents of Palm Harbor, is allocated to library and recreation services.
 Any additional funds needed to operate are raised independently by each entity.

-The organization of recreational activities in Palm Harbor began when a group of volunteers aimed to create safe playing environments for residents, similar to those found in neighboring cities.
-In 1980, these volunteers established the Palm Harbor Recreation League.
-By 1985, the league became an integral part of the Community Services Agency (PHCSA), providing guidance and direction for leisure services in Palm Harbor.
-Since then, Palm Harbor Recreation has managed several facilities within the Palm Harbor area.
+The journey of recreational activities in Palm Harbor started with a dedicated group of volunteers who wanted to create safe and fun play spaces for everyone.
+In 1980, these passionate individuals founded the Palm Harbor Recreation League.
+By 1985, the league became a key part of the Community Services Agency (PHCSA), helping to shape and enhance leisure services for our lovely community.
+Since then, Palm Harbor Recreation has been proudly managing several fantastic facilities throughout the Palm Harbor area.

-In 2004, this experimental merger between the Senior Center (The Centre) and Parks and Recreation was deemed successful and was subsequently made permanent.
+In 2004, this fantastic partnership between the Senior Center (The Centre) and Parks and Recreation blossomed beautifully, creating a win-win situation!

 Centre Field